webpack/webpack.js.org/src/content/api/module-methods.md

 ### `require.cache`

 Multiple requires of the same module result in only one module execution and only one export.
 Therefore a cache in the runtime exists.
-Removing values from this cache cause new module execution and a new export.
+Removing values from this cache causes new module execution and a new export.

 W> This is only needed in rare cases for compatibility!